Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ```

 The function takes a parameter `_index` and it's set to public.
 The body of the function uses the `require` method.
-The `require` method is used to ensure that a particular condition is being met before moving to the next line of code.
+The `require` method is used to ensure that a particular condition is met before moving to the next line of code.

 In our `require` method, we are going to ensure that the address of the user calling the function is the owner of that event.
 If the condition is false, it will throw an error with the keyword `"you are not the owner"`.
 If the condition is true,  it will delete the event in the events `mapping` through its index.